 The Enoch Pratt Free Library is the public library that serves Baltimore city and a portion of the surrounding area.
-A renovation was needed so that they could better serve over 20 branches and several mobile facilities.
+The library needed a renovation in order to better serve 20+ branches and other mobile facilities.

 PROCESS AND SOLUTION

-In addition to NOS, key roles were played by the Enoch Pratt Public Library, Systematics, and Jones Lang LaSalle.
-The facilities team for the Enoch Pratt Public Library has experience with this type of project and knew the best course of action was to bring in storage professionals and let them take the lead in addressing the different challenges at hand.
-The shelving at the Boston Public Library (about 50% of the shelving) had to be removed within a week of contracting with NOS.
-To achieve this goal and to beat the snow that was piling up, our sister company Systematics in Boston was brought in to dismantle and relocate the shelving to the new location in Baltimore.
-As for the shelving in the other Boston location, unplowed snow was everywhere…and most of the shelving was still standing…and some still had books on it!
-The books needed to be boxed and the shelves needed to be dismantled.
-Due to the snowy conditions throughout that winter this part of the project needed to wait until springtime at which time Systematics dismantled approximately 1,500 sections of shelving and shipped them to Baltimore.
+The facilities team for Enoch Pratt Public Library knew the best course of action was to bring in storage professionals like NOS, who took the lead in addressing the projects challenges.
+About 50% of the shelving in Boston had to be removed within a week of contracting with NOS.
+In order to attain this goal, Systematics, a sister company to NOS, was brought in to disassemble and transport the used shelving (in the regularly plowed Boston area) to the temporary central warehouse in Baltimore.
+The shelving at the other snow covered area in Boston still had books on their shelves that needed to be boxed up.
+This part of the project was put off until springtime.
+Systematics then dismantled approximately 1,500 sections of shelving and later shipped them to Baltimore.

-The temporary warehouse space in Baltimore had some unique challenges including a 12” floor variance.
-While this is a difficult challenge, it is one NOS has dealt with multiple times before, and in the end over 6 linear miles of shelving was installed.
-Enoch Pratt Library now has a fully operational and functional space for their collection while the main library is being renovated.
+The 12” floor variance at the central warehouse in Baltimore posed a unique challenge, but one that NOS has dealt with many times before.
+As a result, the warehouse ended up with over 6 linear miles of installed shelving which now served as a fully functional space while the main library was being renovated.